lucascorumba/study-projects/tweet-inverted-index/README.md

 ### Inverted Indexes
 It's all a matter of *what you have* and *what are you trying to find*.
 In forward indexes, the general idea is that from a key (indexed) value, a row can be found.
-Inverted indexes goes the other way around, we present a **query** and get back a list of *all* rows that match that query.
+Inverted indexes go the other way around, we present a **query** and get back a list of *all* rows that match that query.
 A forward index would store:
 ```
 { doc_1: ["SQL is awesome"] }